ScottWe/solidity-1/tutorials/5_client_data.md

 local reasoning with a compositional invariant is guaranteed to cover all paths of execution.

-While compositionality ensures that we are complete, it does not necessarily ensure soundness.
+While compositionality ensures that our model preserves counterexamples, it does not necessarily ensure that we preserve the correctness of the bundle.
 If our summary is too weak, it might permit counterexamples which do not exist in the original bundle.
 We say that a compositional invariant is *adequate* if it blocks all such counterexamples [[2](#reference)].

 We can use the insight of compositional invariants to better justify our restricted address values in the [previous tutorial](4_arbitrary_clients.md).
 As